iamjohnwhite/bricks-floating-panels/readme.txt

 == Changelog ==

-= 1.8.4 =
+= 1.8.5 =
-* Test release to verify automatic update delivery to WordPress sites.
+* Confirmed compatibility with WordPress 7.0 and verified automatic update delivery to WordPress sites.

 = 1.8.3 =
 * Renamed the plugin to "BFP Bricks Floating Panels" for clearer identification in the Plugins list.